fshasan/blog-bridge/README.md

-## Blog Bridge
+## What is Blog Bridge?

-An online blog posting site with stripe payment system.
+Blog Bridge is a simple online publishing platform (something like medium) with membership options.
+The publishing platform allows a user to create blog posts that inlcudes a <b>title</b> and a <b>description</b>.
+A user can choose their own membership package from the membersip option and make the payment process via stripe payment system.
+The `core` folder of the project contains the frontend design, API Endpoints and the environment variables.